Knowing what the current home staging competition is like in your area, isn’t as simple as you might think.

 “There are no home stagers in my area, so there must not be a demand for this service.”

 “There are already home stagers in my area.
 I’m sure there will be too much competition for me to enter this market.”

-If you really have a dream of becoming a home stager, you owe it to yourself to verify these negative assumptions before just giving up.
+If you really have a dream of becoming a home stager, you owe it to yourself to verify these negative assumptions before giving up.

 You need to live in (or within driving distance of) an actual real estate market for there to be any potential demand for your home staging services.

 Then research how many homes sell in your real estate market in a year.

-An incredibly small percentage if you learn how to price your staging services correctly which is something I cover in detail in course 2 of the Staging Diva Home Staging Business Training Program.
+An incredibly small percentage if you learn how to price your staging services correctly.
+I cover this in detail in Course 2 of the Staging Diva Home Staging Business Training Program.